Vasudhaiva Kutumbakam – Office Of International Programmes

 LSR College also has hosted in 2017, January to April semester, 5 exchange students from Middlebury, one from the OIN Programme and one student from La Trobe University in the January-April semester.

-We are happy to engage with five more students from Middlebury and a New Colombo Plan Scholar from La Trobe University in Australia in the Julu-November semester.
+We are happy to engage with five more students from Middlebury and a New Colombo Plan Scholar from La Trobe University in Australia in the July-November semester.

-2016-2017 has been a fulfilling year for the collaborative ventures of LSR and the augury for the years to come seem very exciting.
+2017-18 has begun with a lot of activity and action with the short course for the Macquarie University students and the augury for the years to come seem very exciting.

 : Ms. Kasturi Kanthan